 Mindset can also affect your stamina, heart rate, vital capacity, acidity level within your muscles, digestion, recovery… basically everything.

-The way of thinking about your performance, yourself, your opponent, about the whole game will determinate the outcome of the game before it starts.
+The way of thinking about your performance, yourself, your opponent, and the whole game will determine the outcome of the game before it starts.

-Trust, honesty, flexibility, bouncebackability are here to shape the performance you can believe in.
+Trust, honesty, flexibility, and bouncebackability are here to shape the performance you can believe in.

-Accepting your vulnerability, forgiving yourself and then trust your skills and yourself will give your mental strength to overcome your fears whether you win or lose.
+Accepting your vulnerability, forgiving yourself and then trusting your skills and yourself will give you the mental strength to overcome your fears whether you win or lose.

 Mindset is part of everything and it is still a stand-alone topic.

-Basic knowledge on equipment is important but this is not the secret component of success in badminton.
+Basic knowledge of equipment is important but this is not the secret component of success in badminton.

 It is there when you decide which shoes you will need and what racket would be best for you.